jdunkerley/jdunkerley/alteryx-cubic-splines.md

 plt.plot(x_vals, y_vals)
 ```

-Creates a small spline and ensure that the fitted *y* values match at the input points.
+Creates a small spline and ensures that the fitted *y* values match at the input points.
 Finally, it plots the results:

 ![Test Plot](/assets/spline/test_plot.png)